spmasterman/tutor-directory/README.md

 Menus, Header Bar etc.
 * "Tutor" contains the main entities, their CRUD controllers and the controller for the main Profile and the Lookup table
 * "User" contains all the user management stuff (and relies heavily on FOSUserBundle)

+### Jenkins
+The project is setup with an ant buildfile in the root.
+Hooking this into the standard Jenkins PHP Template works (although the generating code coverage takes 20minutes - so not really good for CI without further modification)

 12) Exchange Rates
 ==================